 Here is my weekly spread from a Halloween setup.
 That month I went all-in with dutch door weeklies.

-I mention here a lot using a blackout book, but you should know that, of course, not all the pens work there.
+I mention using a blackout book a lot, but you should know that, of course, not all the pens work there.
 So if you wanna see what kind of pens can work on your black pages, check my Blackout Book review.